 In January of 2010, plumber Benny Mitchell was working at a renovation site in Brooklyn.
 Benny suffered a serious injury one morning when a 200 pound over-head duct fell and struck him.
 Investigation found that the accident was caused by co-workers cutting suspension wires holding the up the duct.
 That same morning, the renovation site had another duct falling incident that nearly injured another worker just minutes before Benny was hurt.
-Wingate, Russotti, Shapiro & Halperin, LLP was able to prove that the site violated New York Codes, Rules, and Regulations about over-head construction hazards.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP was able to prove that the site violated New York Codes, Rules, and Regulations about over-head construction hazards.

 Benny Mitchell sued the City of New York (the renovation site’s owner), the New York City Department of Administrative Services (the agency who commissioned the renovation), the New York City Department of Design and Construction (the renovation’s general contractor), and several other private contractors.
 His suit claimed that New York labor law violations and negligent supervision at the renovation site led to his injury.